20 Healthiest Low-Carb Foods

 One large hard-boiled egg (about 50 grams) contains less than one gram of carbs and remains an excellent source of protein.
 Eggs are also loaded with amino acids, antioxidants, and healthy fats.
 What’s more?
 Research has shown eating eggs for breakfast can make you feel more full and help you eat fewer calories throughout the day, meaning that they’re quite the secret weapon for weight loss.

 With no carbs, sugar, or fiber you may not think much of extra virgin olive oil, but the cooking companion and pantry staple shouldn’t be ignored.
 Not only has EVOO been shown to boost levels of adiponectin, a hormone that breaks down fat, but it also contains heart-healthy monounsaturated fats.
 Other low-carb oils with similar health benefits include coconut oil, flaxseed oil, and walnut oil.

 Not only is ground chicken a lean source of protein, but it’s also tasty, versatile, and carb-free.
 Throw some ground chicken into tacos or make a comforting bowl of delicious chili, and rest assured you aren’t consuming any empty carbs.
 You can also opt for ground turkey, which has 0 grams of carbs and is low in calories.

-If you’re a fan of fish, wild salmon is another protein-rich food that, like ground chicken, is carb-free.
+If you’re a fan of fish, wild salmon is another low-carb food that’s protein-rich like ground chicken.
 Unlike chicken, wild salmon is an excellent source of omega-3s, a healthy fat that fights off metabolism-slowing inflammation.
-For additional pointers on how to jumpstart your metabolism, check out this list of The 55 Best Ways to Boost Your Metabolism!